Lujosey/hiv-gp41-md-pinn/LOGBOOK.md

 ## 2.3 Sandbox Verification Run: HEWL Processing & Path Troubleshooting

 Before deploying the primary gp41 membrane workspace, a validation study was executed using Hen Egg-White Lysozyme (PDB ID: 1AKI) to verify file handling, cleaning scripts, and the `pdb2gmx` topology parser.
+After successfully downloading the 1AK1 lysozyme from the RCSB repository, it was cleaned  to strip crystal waters type.
+This process removes background water molecules which were frozen in the of original protein structure when the x ray was taken.
+These molecules adversely affect the experiment equilibrium and cause crash due to high local forces, and mixed water modes can upset the energy minimisation steps by reducing protein relaxation.
+They also change system sizes and charge constraints, it is ideal to start afresh knowing the exact number of molecules and ions in the experiment especially for the solvation step

 ### Technical Hurdles & Directory Fixes
 1.  **Automated Download Failure:** Standard terminal fetching commands (`wget`) pulled the web interface wrapper (HTML) rather than the raw structural text stream.
 This caused a fatal error downstream: `Fatal error: An input file contains a line longer than 4096 characters... in fgets2`.